MDCservice/EsPiFF/README.md

 This is the current progress.
 We managed, to bring all the functionality on the board.
 We selected a 6 layer PCB, for best signal integrity.
 We also added a [EtherSIB](https://github.com/MDCservice/EtherSIB) Master connector, for our upcomming EtherSIB project.
 EtherSIB will offer 2x600MBit bandwith, a collision-free Field bus like EtherCAT, SerCOM, ProfiNET and others, just faster.

+We finally replaced the LAN8720 Ethernet PHY by an IP101, as used in the Espressif Ethernet reference design.
+The LAN8720 showed stability problems, in combination with the ESP32-WROVER (it is working well with the ESP32-WROOM).
+Other projects with the ESP32-WROVER - LAN8720 combination (wESP, Olimex) seem to had the same problems, and also switched away from the LAN8720.
+On this point, a big "Thank you" to Ondrej from Espressif for all of his support in this field.

 ## Typical applications